acikgozb/tcp-ip-journey/1-ping/README.md

 - When TTL is expired on a certain router, it returns an ICMP error packet back to the source host, **assigning its IP address as source address**.
 - If the error packet manages to reach back to our host, `traceroute` sees that an error occured from a new location, thus it extracts the source IP address from that error packet and prints it with other metrics.

-Now, the reason why we see a private IP address is because the ICMP error packet actually comes from **a private gateway in a remote network**, and since it does not have a public IP address, it puts its private IP address instead.
+Now, the reason why we see a private IP address is because the ICMP error packet actually comes from **a private gateway in a remote network**, and since it does not have a public IP address, it puts the only address it has - a private one.

 ---